ThoughtFool/MultiVersus/README.md

 <br>

 # The Project
-## MultiVerse - You aren't alone.
+## MultiVersus - You aren't alone.
-### MultiVerse is an 8-bit JavaScript game where you have one chance to interact with other dimensions. *What do you do?*
+### MultiVersus is an 8-bit JavaScript game where you have one chance to interact with other dimensions. *What do you do?*

 ## Alpha Version
 ### Below is a screenshot of the Alpha version of the game so that you could get a general idea of how it looks.